 As you start to search through the literature for evidence you will come across different types of reviews or studies.

 See our Types of Reviews Guide for a more comprehensive list of descriptions of the different review types

-Joanna Briggs Institute has developed some Critical Appraisal Tools which contains checklists to critically appraise the different studies and reviews
+JBI has developed some Critical Appraisal Tools which contains checklists to critically appraise the different studies and reviews

 Kloda LA., Bartlett JC (2014) Formulating Answerable Questions: Question Negotiation in Evidence-based Practice.
 Journal of the Canadian Health Libraries Association / Journal De L’Association Des Bibliothèques De La Santé Du Canada, 34(2), 55-60.